 There are also more practical steps, such as ensuring the right cleaning methods are used or providing employees with the proper training and footwear.
 If you’ve been injured in a slip injury caused by your employer breaching their duty of care, you may be able to claim.

-Below, we’ve included a table illustrating possible claim amounts for injuries relating to falls at work in the UK.
-The figures shown are taken from the Judicial College Guidelines, which is a publication that is used to help value injuries.
-They relate to general damages, which is the part of your claim that compensates you for your injuries and the pain and suffering they have caused you.
+Below, we’ve included a table illustrating possible compensation amounts for injuries after a fall from a height.
+The compensation brackets included are taken from the 2022 edition of the Judicial College Guidelines.
+It is a publication that may be used by solicitors to help value injuries.
+The compensation brackets relate exclusively to general damages, which focus on compensating you for the pain and suffering your injuries have caused you.

 As part of your claim, you’ll often be invited to a medical assessment.
 In this assessment, an independent expert will speak with you about your injuries and how they have affected you.
 The report produced from this assessment will be used to value your claim.